JPJDoran/rails-api/readme.md

    - Rails will automatically wait for Postgres to be ready before connecting.

 8. **Set up the database**
-   - Use Docker Compose to run Rails database commands inside the container to create and migrate the database.
-   - This ensures the PostgreSQL database is initialized and ready for your app.
+   - Run Rails database commands inside the container to create and migrate the database.
+This ensures the PostgreSQL database is initialized and ready for your app.
    - `rails db:create`
    - `rails db:migrate`